 utm_source, used by Google Campaigns) to avoid unintentionally updating a campaign counter.

 - Specify parts of a website to crawl but not index or crawl.
 You may want to crawl but not index index search links to other pages, not the content on those pages.

 - Although you set a schedule in local time, it is converted to coordinated universal time (UTC), so it occurs simultaneously regardless of server location.
 However, you must manually adjust local time when needed, such as for daylight savings time.

 The connectors list (at the bottom of the screen) shows status and scheduling information for indexing jobs.

 - You can manually refresh a connector's indexing status.
 If completed, the last completion time displays.

 - You can edit or delete any connector from its context menu.
 For example, you can update its schedule.

 - You can manually start and stop indexing jobs.

-If you edit a connector's start URL, the crawl removes from the index all items that were previously indexed under the old URL.
+If you edit a connector's start URL, the crawl removes items previously indexed under the old URL from the index.